timb-machine-mirrors/pfuntner-toys/doc/push-ssh-key.md

 - `ssh` is used under the covers but since password-less ssh is likely not enabled, your password will be prompted for
 - Not only is the public key appended to `~/.ssh/authorized_keys` but the script also ensures the permissions of `~/.ssh/authorized_keys` are `0600` - `ssh` can be super-picky about that so I think it's a good precaution, especially if the script _creates_ `~/.ssh/authorized_keys`!
 - If you don't have a public ssh key to push, remember that you can use [`ssh-keygen`](https://man7.org/linux/man-pages/man1/ssh-keygen.1.html) to create one.
 I know the prompts can seem a little confusing - I always just accept all of the defaults!
-- The public key is just appended to the end of `~/.ssh/authorized_keys` on the remote target.
-If you run the script twice to the same system, it will add two copies of the key.
-It might make sense to do something to check to see if the key is already present.
+- The public key is not copied to the remote target if passwordless ssh appears to already be enabled.